Facebook Ads Complete Guide 2021. Ultimate Guide To Facebook Ads Campaigns

 - Broad audiences can work better than interests, especially since FB introduced more data capture from their pixel to collect and understand the content and context of your website.

-- A lot of advertisers still using the narrow interest options to find winning audiences however a greater success could be achieved with larger audiences coupled with great ads.
+- Many advertisers still use narrow interest options to find winning audiences; however, greater success could be achieved with larger audiences and great ads.

 - Aim to split broad audiences by a unique segment, where relevant.
 Examples:

-- A broad audience targeting a specific age 18-30 in the US, split into an ad set for male and another for female
+- A broad audience targeting a specific age 18-30 in the US, split into an ad set for males and another for female

-- A broad audience targeting the US, split by age and gender, into 2 separate CBOs: one is for Male and split by the same age group above, the other is for Female with the same age splits where we are delivering ads specifically by gender and age
+- A broad audience targeting the US, split by age and gender, into two separate CBOs: one is for Males and split by the same age group above, and the other is for Females with the same age splits where we deliver ads specifically by gender and age.

 Minimum daily budget for each ad set